imsleepy69x/DroidHeadless/README.md

 # Build debug APK
 ./gradlew assembleDebug

-# Install on connected device
+# Install on connected device if you have any :)
 ./gradlew installDebug